Azzedine-B/Peper/eGauge_code/Readme.md

  }
 ```
 There are two parts in this configuration :
-- One part is about your sensors, the two main components are the name of your eGauge which is needed to make the XML request and the registers which are present in your eGauge.
+- One part is about your sensor(s), the two main components are the name of your eGauge which is needed to make the XML request and the registers which are present in your eGauge.
 For the registers, I choose the format 'name_of_the_register=unit_of_the_register', so you have to put them in this way.
 The other components (iplocal, GPS ...) are used as TAGS in the InfluxDB database to distinguish between several eGauge sensors.
 You can remove them in the config file but then you also have to remove them in the python code (see 'WARNING' comment in the function *multiple_storage*).
 - The second part is about your database.
 You just have to put the name of the database, the port, the ip_address and also the id and the associated password

 Once you have modified your configuration file, you need to change the path to your configuration file in the python code.
 See the 'WARNING' comment in the function *main()*